Dreaming381/Latios-Framework/Documentation~/Installation and Compatibility Guide.md

 ## Installation

+Latios Framework 0.6 uses Transforms V1.
+If your project does not use Unity Physics or NetCode, you need to enable Transforms V1 by adding `ENABLE_TRANSFORM_V1` to the scripting define symbols of your project.

 Nearly all Latios Framework functionality requires that the World instance be a subclass instance called `LatiosWorld`.
 If your project currently uses default world initialization, you simply have to go to your project window, *right